100 Years of Insulin: Accelerating Canadian Discoveries to Defeat Diabetes

 - Develop new therapeutic strategies aimed at metabolic reset and reversal of type 2 diabetes.

 - Develop and implement effective models of care delivery aimed at improving diabetes care and patient outcomes.

 - To define and integrate models of resilience and wellness into diabetes prevention and treatment approaches among First Nations, Inuit and Métis Peoples that are Indigenous-led and community-driven to reverse the upward trajectory of diabetes in these communities.

-100 Years of Insulin: Accelerating Canadian Discoveries to Defeat Diabetes is led by the CIHR Institute of Nutrition, Metabolism and Diabetes, along with the co-lead Institutes of Infection and Immunity, Genetics and Indigenous Peoples Health, in collaboration with the Institutes of Aging, Circulatory and Respiratory Health, Gender and Health, Musculoskeletal Health and Arthritis, and Neurosciences, Mental Health and Addiction.
+100 Years of Insulin: Accelerating Canadian Discoveries to Defeat Diabetes is led by the CIHR Institute of Nutrition, Metabolism and Diabetes, along with the co-lead Institutes of Infection and Immunity, Genetics and Indigenous Peoples Health, in collaboration with the Institutes of Aging, Circulatory and Respiratory Health, Gender and Health, Human Development, Child and Youth Health, Health Services and Policy Research, Musculoskeletal Health and Arthritis, and Neurosciences, Mental Health and Addiction.